AngelloFD/AngelloFD/README.md

 ## Hi there, I'm Angello Falla and I'm a software engineer! 👋
-- 🔭 I’m currently working on a Sales System in Java!
-- 🌱 I’m currently learning Web Development although I'm trying to learn a bit of everything
+- 🌱 I’m currently learning about mobile development!
-- 🔍 I'm looking for an specialization!
-There's so many interesting things to learn in this field and I can't really decide! 😅
 - ⚡ Fun fact: I'm always full of ideas
 - 📫 How to reach me: fallaangello@gmail.com